 Bear in mind that any professional wedding photographer would like to know in advance the exact time, duration and location(s) of this session.
 The reason is pretty simple; certain times of day are just more photogenic than others, e.g. during summertime, the midday sun can be dazzling, while during wintertime we’ll need time to get some great shots before the afternoon light starts fading.

 The most important pictures of the day are your photos as a couple; that is what the entire wedding day is about, just the two of you and the life you are beginning together.
-Of course, we can minimize or skip this session if we have arranged a next day photo shoot.
+Of course, we can minimize or skip this session if we have arranged a next day photoshoot.

 * 3-4 hours: site, couple’s arrival, first dances & fun moments

-Now, during your reception you can expect to get really impressive pictures of your grand entrance and your first dance, when all eyes are on you.
+Now, during your reception, you can expect to get really impressive pictures of your grand entrance and your first dance, when all eyes are on you.
 After that, feel free to ask for a group photo with your friends on the dance floor and let them get into the groove!

-When the alcohol is flowing, outlandish dance moves and excited faces lead to fun photos which convey the jovial atmosphere of your special day.
+When the alcohol is flowing, outlandish dance moves and excited faces lead to fun photos that convey the jovial atmosphere of your special day.
 However, bear in mind that one hour of photographs is more than enough; let’s be realistic, you certainly don’t want photos of sweaty and slightly drunk faces in your wedding album!
-Among bursts of laughter and dance you can also do your bouquet or garter toss.
+Among bursts of laughter and dance, you can also do your bouquet or garter toss.